Welcome to the 10th Judicial

 The Tenth JAD consists of 21 counties divided into six judicial circuits.
-The 25 active and 7 senior (retired) judges in the JAD make up the District Council of Superior Court Judges, which governs district court administration.
+The 26 active and several senior (retired) judges in the JAD make up the District Council of Superior Court Judges, which governs district court administration.
 Every two years, the Council elects one of its members as an Administrative Judge, who directs district activities and supervises its staff.
 Traditionally, the Tenth JAD has elected the next judge most senior in time of service as its Administrative Judge.
 In addition to duties within the district, the Administrative Judge serves as a member of the Judicial Council of Georgia, as well as the Executive Committee of the Council of Superior Court Judges.

 For more about the 10th District, please click on the link below.

 For contact information for the circuits in the 10th Judicial